NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

    :param max_conv_fails: Specifies the max number of nonlinear solver convergence failures
                           in one step.
 The default is 10.
    :type max_conv_fails: int, optional
-   :param constraints_idx: Specifies indices 'i' in the 'y[i]' state variable array for which
+   :param constraints_idx: Specifies indices 'i' in the 'y' state variable array for which
                            inequality constraints should be applied.
 Constraints types must be specified in 'constraints_type', see below.
 The default is None.
    :type constraints_idx: array_like[int] or None, optional